jonesstoen/FiskeKlar/ARCHITECTURE.md

 ## Introduction

 This document is intended for developers who wish to understand, maintain, or extend the application.
-This document outlines the architecture and development approach of our mobile application, designed to assist saltwater hobby fishers by visualizing maritime weather conditions, fishing logs, and safety measures .
-The app is built with Kotlin, Jetpack Compose, and MapLibre, and integrates weather and marine data from public APIs , metrologisk institutt and GRIB forecast files.
+This document outlines the architecture and development approach of our mobile application, designed to assist saltwater hobby fishers by visualizing maritime weather conditions, fishing logs, and some safety measures .
+The app is built with Kotlin, Jetpack Compose, and MapLibre, and integrates weather and marine data from public APIs, the Norwegian Meteorological Institute (MET), and GRIB forecast files.

 ---